jaydjoshi/Solactive/README.md

 ## Assumptions
 1. No updates are performed to tick in the application.
 Application supports only inserts. if same timestamp is entered twice, we will consider both as valid.
 2. Price of an instrument cannot be negative
+3. Future timestamps wont be received in the application
-3. We will get data for roughly 50,000 companies from various stock exchanges in the world source : https://www.theglobaleconomy.com/rankings/listed_companies/ Hence, set initial value of map to 50,000
+4. We might get data for roughly 50,000 companies from various stock exchanges in the world source : https://www.theglobaleconomy.com/rankings/listed_companies/ Hence, set initial value of map to 50,000